 Both animations are aimed at students aged 11 to 16 and more information about their use, downloadable posters and some lesson ideas can be found in the linked pages below.
 Both animations have in fact been used with much younger audiences in primary schools.

 Why science is for me: downloadable posters and information for teachers

 Why a career in science is for me: downloadable posters and information for teachers

 Tell us what you think

-We would love to hear your feedback about this resource: have your students enjoyed it?
-How have you used it in your lessons? etc. Please either leave comments on YouTube or email your comments to the Schools Engagement team.
+We would love to hear your feedback about these resources: have your students enjoyed them?
+How have you used them in your lessons? etc. Please either leave comments on YouTube or email your comments to the Schools Engagement team.